Starting a Business Isn’t All Unicorns and Rainbows (the Other Side of the Story)

 I don’t think I’m special or superior because I’m an entrepreneur.
 In fact, sometimes I think entrepreneurship is an affliction.

 Everyone is different, and I’m not suggesting that everyone should be self-employed.
 On the contrary.
-That’s why I also occasionally write about what employers should do to be better bosses.
+That’s why I have also occasionally written about what employers should do to be better bosses.

 There are some fantastic and important jobs out there for smart and ambitious people.
 There are employers who care about their employees and what they’re contributing to the world.